rafworkonly/rafworkonly.github.io/_posts/2026-07-24-Nicole-Dreams.md

 So long as men can breathe, or eyes can see,
 So long lives this, and this gives life to thee.

 Compare this love poem (written in Tocharian B) with Shakespeare’s celebrated Sonnet 18 "Shall I compare thee to a summer's day?".
-The Bard could not have known about the Tocharians, yet it is another reminder of the universality of the language of love.
+The Bard could not have known about the Tocharians, yet it is another reminder of the universality of the language of love. <br>
-**Where**: Tarim Basin (Xinjiang province, China) **When**: c.
+**Where**: Tarim Basin (Xinjiang province, China) <br>
+**When**: c.
 2000 BCE–9th century CE

 **HITTITES** <br>